 While saline is more affordable than silicone implants, they do have downsides as well.
 These implants typically feel firmer and look less natural than silicone.
 Patients with little body fat sometimes experience rippling along the sides of the breasts as well, which can be treated by switching to silicone gel.

-Some patients are still hesitant to choose silicone due to the controversy over its safety, although this has been largely put to rest over the last few decades.
+Some patients seeking breast augmentation in Phoenix & Scottsdale are still hesitant to choose silicone due to the controversy over its safety, although this has been largely put to rest over the last few decades.
 Many studies have proven that silicone implants are safe and do not play a role in health problems like lupus or autoimmune diseases, as was alleged.
 Both silicone and saline breast implants have been connected to some localized complications, although they are proven safe and effective and they have been FDA approved as such.

 Silicone offers several advantages over saline counterparts.
 This type of implant produces a more natural shape and feel, although this comes with a higher cost and a longer incision.

 The size of the implants is another major decision.
 Dr. Shapiro will help you make this decision.
 He has decades of experience performing this procedure and will help you decide on an implant size by communicating with you what you want to achieve with your surgery.
-Keep in mind the same size of implant can look very different on different people, and the size range that will look natural on you will depend on many factors, such as the size of your ribcage, the size of your chest, your weight and the width of your sternum.
-Size also depends on the amount of breast tissue you have, volume, base dimension and more.
+Keep in mind the same size implant can look very different on different people, and the size range that will look natural on you will depend on many factors, such as:

 Implants may be placed beneath the breast tissue and over the pectoral muscle (subglandular placement), or under the breast tissue and pectoral muscle (submuscular placement).
 Most patients choose to have the implant placed beneath the muscle, and Dr. Shapiro prefers this placement because more natural tissue will cover the implant for a more natural feeling and appearance.
 This decreases the chance of rippling, and implants placed under the muscle have a lower rate of complications, including capsular contraction, in which hard scar tissue forms a capsule around the implant.